 UPDATE!
 Tony has now added comparison data to 2012’s election (based on a dataset I uploaded four years ago…) >>

-18 thoughts on “US election 2016: How to download county-level results data
+16 responses to “US election 2016: How to download county-level results data”

 I have built a Power BI dashboard so you can easily visualise the data and make your own analysis.